achieveai/mqb/README.md

-# MQB (MongoDB Query Builder)
+# MQB

-MQB is a Rust library for constructing type-checked MongoDB filters and updates.
-It provides compile-time validation for MongoDB queries, addressing a common challenge in the MongoDB Rust ecosystem where query construction typically lacks type safety.
+MQB is a Rust library for constructing MongoDB filters and updates in a type-safe manner.

-## Features

-- **Compile-time Type Safety**: Catch query errors before runtime
-- **Type-checked Field References**: Use keypaths to safely reference struct fields
-- **Comprehensive Operator Support**: Type-safe implementations of MongoDB operators
-- **Serde Integration**: Respects serde attributes and custom serializers
-- **Intuitive API**: Builder pattern for constructing queries

-## Quick Start
+## Usage

 1. Add the `KeyPathable` derive macro to your struct: